TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/50 - Philippians/Philippians 4/Philippians 4.14.md

 ---

-Howbeit ye did well that ye had fellowship with my affliction.
+However you did well that you shared in my affliction.